Open Skies: Russia starts withdrawing from defense pact | DW | 15.01.2021

-Moscow has said it plans to withdraw from the arms control and verification treaty in the coming days, following the departure of the US form the treaty.
+Moscow has said it plans to withdraw from the arms control and verification treaty in the coming days, following the departure of the US from the treaty.

 Russia will exit the Open Skies treaty in a matter of days, the Foreign Ministry announced on Friday.